data2health/mtip-tutorial/docs/index.md

 **Cost**: Free to attend

 #### [Register here](bit.ly/mtip_nu)
 Note that if the workshop is oversubscribed, a second date will be considered.
+Members of CTSA institutions will be prioritized.

 #### Invitation
 We are -- all of us -- continually learning.
 Road-tested lessons learned and strategies will be taught, but if there is a newer, better, more scaleable way of doing something operational, we really want to know so we can have more time to focus on the science.
 Speak up; we would love to hear.